SpencerDuball/spencerduball.com/doc/devs/DEV_NOTES.md

 - [ ] When going down all migrations, drop all seeds
 - [ ] Maybe can create a "reset" command that runs all "drop" commands regardless of state, it should also have a statement that drops the "kyselyx\_\*" tables for a full reset.
 Need to advise in docs that all "drop" commands should be resiliant to failures if a database doesn't exist for example.
 - [ ] Add a silent option to all commands, maybe as cli flag?

+## Web-Serve

+- [ ] Publish this package and respond to the discussion: https://github.com/remix-run/remix/discussions/2935#discussioncomment-10485073

 ## Docs